MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagotheraddresspostalcode-canonical-property.md

 api_type:
 - COM
 ms.assetid: 8f6f0491-2a77-4faf-aa8f-303ebf0ea411
-description: "Contains the postal code for the mail user's other postal address."
+description: "Contains the postal code for the mail user's other postal address.
+These properties are defined by the user or the user's organization."
 ---

 # PidTagOtherAddressPostalCode Canonical Property